grigra27/gpt_helper_bot/README.md

 - ✅ **Secure Access** - Only specified users can use the bot
 - ✅ **ChatGPT Integration** - Natural conversation with ChatGPT
 - ✅ **WeatherAPI.com** - Real-time weather for Phuket, Thailand
+- ✅ **Love Messages** - Send love messages to Grisha with one click! 💕
 - ✅ **Error Handling** - Graceful error handling and logging
 - ✅ **Extensible** - Easy to add new features